Stan Lai (Lai Shengchuan)

 International Film Festival, 1993; Best Film, Best Director, Fipresci

 Award, Singapore International Film Festival, 1993.
-Also shown at New
+Chosen to represent Taiwan at the

 1993 Academy Awards Best Foreign Film category.)